 Spiced Apple Kombucha

-- 2 qt. plain kombucha (Learn how to make it here.)
+- 2 quarts plain kombucha Learn how to make it here.

 - 2 cinnamon sticks